magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 $jsLayout['components']['checkout']['children']['steps']['children']['shipping-step']['children']['shippingAddress']['children']['shipping-address-fieldset']['children'][$customAttributeCode] = $customField;
 {%endhighlight%}

-This way, your field is added to the `customAttributes` property of `new-customer-address.js`, a JS object that lists all predefined address attributes and matches corresponding server-side interface `\Magento\Quote\Api\Data\AddressInterface`.
+This way, your field is added to the `customAttributes` property of `new-customer-address.js`, a JS object that lists all predefined address attributes and matches the corresponding server-side interface `\Magento\Quote\Api\Data\AddressInterface`.
 The `customAttributes` property was designed to contain custom EAV address attributes and is related to `\Magento\Quote\Model\Quote\Address\CustomAttributeListInterface::getAttributes` method.
 The code above will automatically handle local storage persistence on frontend.
-You can get your field value from local storage using `checkoutData.getShippingAddressFromData()`, where `checkoutData` is `Magento_Checkout/js/checkout-data`.

 **Step 2**

-Add a JS mixin to change the behavior of `Magento_Checkout/js/action/set-shipping-information` (this component is responsible for data submission between shipping and billing checkout steps)
+Add a JS mixin to change the behavior of the component responsible for the data submission to the server-side.

-There no mandatory requirements on the file name and location.
-If want it to be consisted with Magento approach, place the mixin in the `js/model/`directory in your custom module.
+There is no mandatory requirements for the mixin file name and location.
+If you want it to be consisted with Magento approach, place the mixin in the `view/frontend/web/js/` directory in your custom module.

-<p class="q">should the name of the mixin coincide with the name of the component it relates to? should we add info about what should be the name in case of billing address?</p>

-Sample mixin:
+Following is a sample mixin modifying the behavior of `Magento_Checkout/js/action/set-shipping-information` (this component is responsible for data submission between shipping and billing checkout steps):
 {%highlight js%}

 /*jshint browser:true jquery:true*/